-If you have two displays connected to your PC, you can choose from the list on which of these devices full-screen shows are to be displayed.
+Windows, Mac, and Linux only: If you have two displays connected to your computer, you can choose here on which of these devices full-screen shows are to be displayed.

-This is useful, for example, if you have connected a video projector to the second port of your graphics card and want the slide show to be displayed there.
-Only available for graphics cards with dual-monitor support.
+This is useful, for example, if you have connected a video projector to the secondary port of your graphics card and want the slide show to be displayed there.